nicm42/nicm42/README.md

 I'm learning to code, having fun creating web pages and games.

-- 🔭 I’m currently working on the FreeCodeCamp Front End Development Libraries projects
+- 🔭 I’m currently working on an open source project and a solo project for Chingu
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and Styled Components

 ## Places you can find me